Mirandadaa/mica-gd300/_posts/106-9-1-basic-workflow.md

 ## Production

 ### animating
-Storyboarding, animatics and animating are often times fluid process.
-Because we mostly work with computers, most of our graphic assets are already created during the storyboarding stage.
-Then, animation can simply start with laying down the boards on timeline and breaking down the layers and moving objects around.
+Storyboarding, animatics and animating are often fluid processes that are connected seamlessly to each other.
+Because we mostly work with computers, our graphic assets are already created during the storyboarding stage.
+Then, animation can simply start by laying down the boards on timeline and breaking down the layers and moving objects around.